What Are the Best Mood Stabilizer Drugs for Bipolar Disorder?

 A woman holds a glass of water and a pill, contemplating mood stabilizers for managing bipolar disorder.

 Here are some of the most common mood stabilizing drugs used in bipolar disorder.
+Each works differently, so the right one for you depends on your medical history and symptoms.

 Lithium (Priadel, Lithobid, or Eskalith)

 Lithium is an element that occurs naturally.
 An interesting fact is that it is third on the periodic table!
 Lithium has been used for bipolar disorder for more than 50 years.
 Besides electroconvulsive therapy (ECT), lithium is the single most effective treatment in psychiatry, according to researchers.
+And, it is one of the best mood stabilizers for bipolar 1.

-Lithium is the only mood stabilizer that has been found to significantly reduce the risk of suicide and overall mortality for those with bipolar disorder.
+Benefits: Lithium is the only mood stabilizer that has been found to significantly reduce the risk of suicide and overall mortality for those with bipolar disorder.
 It also reduces the risk of heart disease, cancer, viral illness, and stroke.

-The use of lithium for bipolar has been declining (in the United States) over the past few years, likely because of concerns about toxicity, kidney damage, and the burden of frequent monitoring.
+The use of lithium for bipolar disorder has been declining (in the United States) over the past few years, likely because of concerns about toxicity, kidney damage, and the burden of frequent monitoring.
 Regardless, it’s considered the “Gold Standard” treatment for bipolar disorder.

 Sodium Valproate (Depakote)

-Sodium valproate is an anticonvulsant medication that is used to treat acute bipolar mania and mixed episodes.
-This medication is not very effective for bipolar depression.
-Depakote is not recommended if you are pregnant.
+Things to consider: Depakote is not recommended if you are pregnant.
 It has been placed in the pregnancy category X by the FDA, as it can cause serious harm to the fetus.

 Lamotrigine (Lamictal)